Top 10 states where speeding is causing the most deaths

 4.64 speeding-related deaths per 100,000 residents

-Speeding-related deaths in Rutland and Windham counties make up 34% of all speed-related fatalities in Vermont.
-While Vermont ranks as the 10th deadliest state when it comes to speeding, some counties, like Grand Isle and Orange, hadn't recorded any speeding fatalities in the latest available year of data.
+Speeding-related deaths in Rutland and Windham Counties make up 34% of all speed-related fatalities in Vermont.
+While Vermont ranks as the 10th-deadliest state when it comes to speeding, some counties, like Grand Isle and Orange, hadn't recorded any speeding fatalities in the latest available year of data.

 A gradient map outlining the states with the greatest number of speeding-related deaths per 100,000 residents can be found below.
 A darker color shade represents a higher number of speeding-related fatalities.

-Potential Consequences of Speeding
+Potential consequences of speeding

 If you're pulled over for speeding, expect consequences.
 Below, we list a few of the common repercussions for speeding.

 Higher auto insurance rates: Auto insurance companies research your personal driving record when determining your auto insurance premium.
 Therefore, anything that indicates risky driving behavior, like speeding tickets, will cause your insurance rates to increase.
-Based on our sample in a recent study, a single speeding violation where a driver is traveling 10 mph over the posted limit can result in a 25% increase in the cost of their auto insurance.
+Based on our sample in a recent study, a single speeding violation where a driver is traveling 10 miles per hour over the posted limit can result in a 25% increase in the cost of their auto insurance.

 Suspended license: In most states, your license is unlikely to be suspended after a single speeding violation.
 However, multiple offenses within a certain time frame can lead to a suspended license.
 And much like driving without insurance, most states have strict penalties for driving a vehicle without a license.